mabauer/tinyscript/README.md

 Setup
 -----

 When you're done with playing around with the online demo and want to istall your own version of *tinyscript* or start hacking on it, here are a few steps to get started.
 As *xtext* is a part of the Eclipse project, it is best developed with Eclipse.
-As of 2018, the current version is developed using *Eclipse Photon* and xtext 2.14.0.
+As of 2021, the current version is developed using *Eclipse 2021-12* and xtext 2.25.0.
 The project can be build using *Maven*. *tinyscript* consists of a number of seperate projects:

 - The *tinyscript* core language in `de.mkbauer.tinyscript` and the corresponding plugins for an Eclipse editor in `de.mkbauer.tinyscript.ide`, `de.mkbauer.tinyscript.ui` and some Eclipse related helper projects in `de.mkbauer.tinyscript.sdk` and `de.mkbauer.tinyscript.updatesite`